-In graduate school at Berkeley I settled on World Ethnography as my primary area of emphasis, with mechanisms of culture change and patterns of human interaction as secondary interests.
-While Mediterranean cultures—and the Greek Islands in particular—became my main area of geographical interest, I remained active in the study of Mexican and other Spanish-American cultures.
-In graduate school I continued to pursue my interest in languages by earning four PhD qualifying languages: Spanish, French, Russian, and Modern Greek.
-In the fall of 1966, I settled with my wife and infant son on the small and relatively undeveloped Greek Island of Ios in the Southern Cyclades, where I undertook my PhD field research—a traditional ethnographic study of the island's society and culture—until the spring of 1968.
-My dissertation, entitled “Themes of Interaction in an Aegean Island Village,” was completed in 1973, and I received my doctorate in Social and Cultural Anthropology in 1974.
+In graduate school I settled on World Ethnography as my primary area of emphasis, with mechanisms of culture change and patterns of human interaction as secondary interests.
+While Mediterranean cultures—and the Greek Islands in particular—became my principal area of geographical interest, I remained active in the study of Mexican and other Spanish-American cultures.
+As an anthropology graduate student, I continued to pursue my interest in languages, earning certification in four PhD qualifying languages: Spanish, French, Russian, and Modern Greek.
+In the fall of 1966, I moved with my wife and infant son to the small and relatively undeveloped Greek Island of Ios in the Southern Cyclades, where I undertook my PhD field research—a traditional ethnographic study of the island's society and culture—until the spring of 1968.
+My dissertation, entitled “Themes of Interaction in an Aegean Island Village,” was completed in 1973.
+I received my doctorate in Social and Cultural Anthropology from U.C.
+Berkeley in 1974.

 Professional Writing and Editing: